maplibre/maplibre-tile-spec/README.md

 for the usage in a browser.

+## Filtering

+COVTiles should enable fast filtering of specific layers and specific property columns like in Parquet (predicate and projection pushdown).

-## Cloud optimized filtering -> Predicate Pushdown
+### Cloud optimized filtering (Predicate Pushdown)

 Only specific layers of a tile based on the used style can be requested.
 Depending on the style only a subset of a tile may be needed, for example a light theme like the OpenMapTiles `Positron` style